API Reference

 }

-The report data endpoint returns readership data for all articles on a report for a single date.
-This date always reflects when the articles were published, not the day when readership occurred; pulling a report for 01/01/2021 will return the readership data for all articles published on 01/01/2021.
+The v3 report data endpoint returns readership data for all articles on a report for a range of date (up to 1 week).
+The date ranges always reflect when the articles were published, not the day when readership occurred; pulling a report for 01/01/2023 to 01/07/2023 will return the articles and readership data for all articles published between 01/01/2023 and 01/07/2023.

 Some important notes on the structure and cadence of Memo readership data:

 • One report will return the articles for a single brand in your overall dashboard.
-If you have multiple brands in a competitive report dashboard you will need to call report_data once per brand.
+If you have multiple brands in a competitive report dashboard you will need to call report_data once per brand and will see duplication if some articles exist in multiple brands.

 • Readership data is cumulative by URL and is not available segmented out by the date the readership occurred.